 Mega Millions FAQs

-What time do Mega Millions ticket sales close?
+What time do ticket sales close?

-If I win, how long do I have to claim a prize?
+How do I claim a prize?

 How old do I have to be to play Mega Millions?

-Are winnings from Mega Millions taxable?
+Are winnings taxable?

 What is the biggest jackpot ever won on Mega Millions?

 The biggest jackpot to date is $1.602 billion and it was won on 8th August 2023.
 The ticket was sold in Florida.Back to Top

 When is the next Mega Millions draw?

 What does the Mega Millions jackpot currently stand at?